Superphysics Superphysics

 • how one may conceive Light to spread successively, by spherical waves

-• how this spreading is accomplished with as great a velocity as that which experiments and celestial observations demand.
+• how this spreading happens at a great speed as that seen in experiments and celestial observations.

 What is the origin of these waves?
 How do they spread?